Is a Standing Desk Really Healthier for You?

 Is a standing desk really healthier for you?
 In many cases, yes—but only if used as part of a balanced routine.
 Standing all day won’t solve all of the problems associated with prolonged sitting, and might even cause new problems if you don’t pay attention to your ergonomics.
 The key to reaping the benefits?
 Alternate between sitting and standing, maintain good posture and incorporate regular movement and stretches into your routine.

 At Friska, we’re committed to helping you create a workspace that supports your health.
-Check out our full collection of ergonomic standing desks and accessories.
+Check out our full collection of ergonomic standing desks and accessories, as well as our clearance page filled with fantastic offers.
 Our desks come with a price guarantee, next-day delivery, a 10-year warranty period and call-out support.

 We offer same day despatch on a 24-hour service to mainland UK (excluding Highlands) for all orders received by 2pm.
 Need additional help?
 Get in contact with our expert team via form, phone or our live chat feature with any queries - they'll be happy to help.